Jacques Leslie

 Jacques Leslie is an author and journalist.
-He was a war correspondent for the Los Angeles Times during the Vietnam war.
-His wife's name is Leslie and, therefore, goes by the name of Leslie Leslie.
+He was a war correspondent for the Los Angeles Times during the Vietnam War.

 Education

-Leslie obtained his B.A. in American Studies from Yale University and graduated with departmental honors.
+The son of Jacques Robert Leslie and Aleen Leslie, Jacques Leslie obtained his B.A. in American Studies from Yale University and graduated with departmental honors.
 He was a Yale-China fellow from 1968–70 and was a tutor in English at Chinese University of Hong Kong.
+He has a sister, Diane Leslie.

+Personal life

+He married Leslie Wernick Leslie on June 21, 1980.
+Leslie had two children from a previous marriage, Tristan and Kadie and the couple had a daughter, Sarah.

 Awards and honors

 Leslie has won a number of awards for his work which include: